Share Our Mission

 If you feel the desire for a shared spirituality and if you are attracted to our mission as witnesses of God’s love to others, please consider joining us as an Associate.
 Contact the National Associate Coordinator Sister Helen Moore, ASC.

-Members of the ASC Junior Associate Club are Catholic youth ages 11-20 who want to grow in their faith through prayer, study, and charity.
+Members of the ASC Junior Associate Club are youth ages 11-20 who want to grow in their faith through prayer, study, and charity.

 Presently, most of our Junior Associates live in the Midwest.
 However, we would like to expand the program to other places as we are able.
 For more information or to inquire about joining, please contact Sister Cecilia Marie Hellmann, ASC.